Encore-Developers/songs/README.md

     Under **Add a title**, specify your song name.

-    Under **Add a description**, specify some details about the song/chart.
+    Under **Add a description**, follow the instructions on the PR template.

     When you are done, click on **Create pull request**.